 What Are Issued Shares?

 An issued share is a share of stock that has been distributed by a company.
-In most cases, an issued share has been sold to an investor.
-A company, however, can also issue shares to its employees as an alternative to their typical compensation.

 - Obtaining another company by exchanging new shares for an ownership interest.